 - Longevity – Our clothes are machine washable and we supply people with lifecare information to maximize the life of their garments.
-This is also where TIPA packaging comes in – our designs with you have been made to be reusable packaging.
+This is also where TIPA comes in – our designs with you have been made to be reusable packaging.

 - Circularity – We use sustainable materials, offer a repair program, and encourage mindful disposal of garments (we offer our largest discount for anyone who sends off their clothes to be recycled, and not only ours).
 We design with the planet in mind.